fluid-project/fluidproject.org/README.md

 # Fluid Project Website

-1. This repository contains the files needed to build a copy of the Fluid Project website.
-2. This is not an immediately deployable version of the website.
+This repository contains the files needed to build a copy of the Fluid Project website, it is not an immediately deployable version of the website.
-3. [11ty](http://11ty.dev/) is used to build the site from source files.
+[11ty](http://11ty.dev/) is used to build the site from source files.

 ## To Build Locally

 1. Get the required node modules: `npm install`
-2. Run [eleventy](http://11ty.dev) from the fluid-website directory `npm run eleventyport`.
+1. Run [11ty](http://11ty.dev) from the fluid-website directory `npm run eleventyport`.
-3. Open `http://localhost:9778/` to see the website.
+1. Open `http://localhost:9778/` to see the website.

 ## To deploy to a personal webserver

 1. Run: `npm run build`
-2. Copy the contents of `./dist/` directory to your server.
+1. Copy the contents of `./dist/` directory to your server.

 ## Notes

-1. Modifications can be done to any source file or directory except for the contents of the dist/ directory.
+-  Modifications can be done to any source file or directory except for the contents of the `dist/` directory.
-2. The dist directory are not to be versioned since it is the generated output made by 11ty from the source files.
+-  The `dist` directory is not versioned since it contains the generated output made by 11ty from the source files, and the files in `dist` are overwritten at build time
-3. The changed source files in dist directory gets overwritten at build time.
+-  The changed source files in dist directory gets overwritten at build time.

 ## License